-Participate in a new study!
+Participate in a study!

 The project will help us understand the ways that high school students talk with each other using technology.